 There are updates being made on a regular basis.
 Therefore, if you are in any doubt please do contact us.

-If an employer makes an error in a claim that has resulted in an overclaimed amount, this must be paid back to HMRC.
 There is the ability to delete a claim, as long as it is within 72 hours of submitting it, via the online claim service.
 If your claim has been submitted for a period of longer than 72 hours you should follow the process outlined below.